What are slipcasting molds, and what is the purpose of each mold?

 We do accept out-of-house materials but with a few requirements.
 Check our our Custom Material Guide for more information.
 This covers custom options as well.

-What is a RAM press and how does it work?
+What a RAM press and how does it work?

 A RAM press, or any ceramic press for that matter, distributes clay in a mold through the application of pressure.
 The press brings a top and bottom mold part together to form a finished piece.
 Because the form is pressed the thickness of the piece is determined by the press settings and each respective half must be free of undercuts.
 It's a great way to produce pieces quickly.

-What type of glue works best with ceramic surfaces?
+What type of glue works best for ceramic work?